Property Management Blog

 Bottom Line

-There you have it, an overview of the state's Fair Housing Law.
-When renting out a property, landlords, property owners, real estate agents need to ensure that they remain compliant with the law to avoid discrimination claims.
+There you have it, an overview of the North Carolina Fair Housing Law.
+When renting out a property, landlords, rental property owners, real estate agents need to ensure that they remain compliant with the law to avoid discrimination claims.

 For expert help with North Carolina property management, KRS Property Management can help.
 Contact us to learn more about our housing management services or to speak with a property manager!